-The Planning Committee for FBEC is currently working on the 2020 Call for Presentations & Posters.
-Please stay tuned for updated information.
+The Planning Committee for FBEC just released the 2020 Call for Presentations & Posters.

 The Planning Committee for FBEC annually accepts submissions for presentations and posters for the upcoming conference.
 There are no published conference proceedings and no sales pitches so that the presentations, posters and subsequent discussions can be more candid and enlightening.
 Presentations are delivered in a general session format to allow the greatest participation possible.
 Posters receive maximum interaction and exposure during scheduled networking sessions.
 With the above in mind, we are pleased to issue this Call for Presentations & Posters.
 The list of this year’s session topics is included in the Call for Presentations and Posters form.
 All presentations should focus on actual case examples from the food and beverage industry.
 We encourage examples of successes, failures, and lessons learned.

 FBEC is the premier and most comprehensive environmental event for the food and beverage industry in the United States.
 This event discovers the latest trends and innovations affecting water reuse, supply chain challenges, air quality and many more, all while priding itself on a platform that promotes networking and like-minded individuals within the industry.
 If you are involved in any business related to the food and beverage industry this event is for you!
 You should attend if you are a craft brewery or distillery, pet food maker, grocery store or are involved in nutrition, farming, food and beverage processing, transportation, distribution, preparation, supply chain management, EHS, sustainability and wastewater solutions.

 And includes ad-hoc sessions exploring topics like Air 202, Wastewater 202, Sustainable Agriculture, and teaching you the tools you need to sell your CAPEX planning projects to the CFO.

 I come to FBEC every year knowing it will include a variety of focused environmental topics relating to the food and beverage industry.
 There is no better conference for sharing best practices, hearing about environmental horror stories, and networking with industry peers and other experienced environmental leaders.